cheney-yan-ifl/cdk-demo/README.md

 # Overall

-Quick deployment guide for the generated project.
-In the real world, I should separate all these into separate GitHub repos, but for demo purposes, I consolidate into one.
+Quick guide for my homework.

+In the real world, I should separate all these into separate GitHub repos.

-# Infrastructure Deploymnet
+# Infrastructure Deployment

 This is a running application that can be deployed to a target account.
-It will be more useful if you look at the generated resources to evaluate the effects of it.
+It will be more useful if you look at the generated resources to evaluate its effects.

 ## Prerequisites

 - Node.js 18+, AWS CLI, Docker, Make, psql
 - AWS account with permissions for VPC, ECS, RDS, ALB, CloudWatch, IAM
 - AWS CLI configured with profile `personal-sydney`.
-(I used this to test myself.
-Feel free to change it to your credentials/profile to execute.)

-**Costs**: Dev ~$50-100/month, Staging ~$150-250/month, Prod ~$500-800/month
+Populate the credentials for it.

 ---

 ## Quick Deploy

-Please test dev only for testing.
-Stage and production -- they are using much more expensive configurations.
-You can just stick to dev for cheaper cost.
+**I only tested dev**.
+Stage and production use much more expensive configurations.
 ```bash
 # 1. Verify AWS access
 aws sts get-caller-identity --profile personal-sydney